History of sugar: Canary Islands and Madeira

-Canary Islands and the island of Madeira played a central role in the western migration of sugar industry.
-Spanish and Portuguese exploration and conquest in the fifteenth century carried sugar south-west of Iberia.
+The Canary Islands and the island of Madeira played a central role in the western migration of the sugar industry.
+Spanish and Portuguese exploration and conquest in the fifteenth century carried sugar southwest of Iberia.
 Henry the Navigator introduced cane to Madeira in 1425, while the Spanish, having eventually subdued the Canary Islands, introduced sugar cane to them.
 By 1492, Madeira was producing over 3000000 lb of sugar annually.

 Known worldwide by the end of the medieval period, sugar was very expensive and was considered a "fine spice", but from about the year 1500, technological improvements and New World sources began turning it into a much cheaper bulk commodity.

 Caribbean and South America

 In 1493, on his second voyage, Christopher Columbus carried sugarcane seedlings to the New World, in particular Hispaniola.
 The first sugar harvest happened in Hispaniola in 1501; and many sugar mills had been constructed in Cuba and Jamaica by the 1520s.
 The approximately 3,000 small sugar mills that were built before 1550 in the New World created an unprecedented demand for cast iron gears, levers, axles and other implements.
 Specialist trades in mold-making and iron casting developed in Europe due to the expansion of sugar production.
 Sugar mill construction sparked development of the technological skills needed for a nascent Industrial Revolution in the early 17th century.
 Soon Colonial Brazil became the epicenter.
-Now the principal producer of sugar, Brazil.
 By 1540, there were 800 cane sugar mills in Santa Catarina Island and there were another 2,000 on the north coast of Brazil, Demarara, and Surinam.
 After 1625, sugarcane was introduced to the Caribbean islands from South America by the Dutch.
 Cultivation expanded across the region, including areas such as Barbados and the Virgin Islands.

 During the 18th century, sugar became enormously popular.
 Great Britain, for example, consumed five times as much sugar in 1770 as in 1710.
 By 1750, sugar surpassed grain as "the most valuable commodity in European trade — it made up a fifth of all European imports and in the last decades of the century four-fifths of the sugar came from the British and French colonies in the West Indies."
 From the 1740s until the 1820s, sugar was Britain's most valuable import.

 The sugar market went through a series of booms.
 The heightened demand and production of sugar came about to a large extent due to a great change in the eating habits of many Europeans.
 For example, they began consuming jams, candy, tea, coffee, cocoa, processed foods, and other sweet victuals in much greater amounts.
 In Britain, tea sweetened with sugar became a daily staple not only among the wealthy but also among the working class.
 Short tea breaks during the workday allowed laborers to quickly replenish energy, with sugary tea serving as an affordable and accessible source of calories, particularly for those engaged in physically demanding jobs.